LukaLiegis/quant/README.md

 ### beta_calculation
 A comparison of multiple research papers on ways of calculating an asset's beta.

+The methods are compared by using

 ### momentum
 A systematic time series momentum strategy with volatility adjusted position sizing across all asset classes.

 ### waymo_long
 A not so serious approach of trying to decompose Google's stock price and go long waymo by removing all of Google's other businesses from its stock price.

+### calculating_vol

+Implementing the six different methods of calculating volatility.

 ### volatility_forecasting
 Comparing different volatility forecasting methods (HAR, Kernel Ridge) from research papers.
 A single way is used to calculate volatility and the methods are compared to a standard GARCH model to see how each model's forecasting ability differs.